Google has rolled out the Core Web Vitals report into Google Search Console, effectively replacing the previous speed report.

 What happens if you don’t take action

-It’s inevitable that more updates and tweaks to these signals will occur over the next few months and as more data is collected on website performance there’s no telling how many metrics will be interred into the Core Web Vitals pack in future.
+As more data is collected on website performance there’s no telling how many metrics will be interred into the Core Web Vitals.

 Similarly, it’s not yet been confirmed whether or not these metrics will become a significant ranking factor for websites, although with such a focus on customer experience over the last few years then it is surely inevitable.